entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (in review): "Forey (1981, 1998) mentioned the difference in the shape of the principal coronoid, but did not defined a character.
 Cloutier (1991a, char.
-38)95 recognized two shapes relative to the lateral view of the principal coronoid (his "coronoid IV") visible above the angular: subtriangular and subquadrilateral.
-In addition, Cloutier (1991a) mentioned that these two character-states did not apply to the shape of Axelrodichthys araripensis.
-Yabumoto & Uyeno (2005)20 used the shape of the principal coronoid as distinctive for Mawsonia (M. lavocati (Yabumoto & Uyeno, 2005, figs. 6, 7) and M. brasiliensis).
-Dutel *et al.* (2015, fig. 1) described the principal coronoid of Trachymetopon liassicum as saddle-shape.
-Fragoso *et al.* (2018) qualified the principal coronoid of Mawsonia/Axelrodichthys complex as saddle shaped displaying a cranial and a caudal process.
+38) recognized two shapes relative to the lateral view of the principal coronoid (his "coronoid IV") visible above the angular: subtriangular and subquadrilateral.
+In addition, Cloutier (1991a) mentioned that these two character-states did not apply to the shape of *Axelrodichthys araripensis*.
+Yabumoto & Uyeno (2005) used the shape of the principal coronoid as distinctive for Mawsonia (M. lavocati (Yabumoto & Uyeno, 2005, figs. 6, 7) and M. brasiliensis).
+Dutel *et al.* (2015, fig. 1) described the principal coronoid of *Trachymetopon liassicum* as saddle-shape.
+Fragoso *et al.* (2018) qualified the principal coronoid of *Mawsonia/Axelrodichthys* complex as saddle shaped displaying a cranial and a caudal process.
 We added a second apomorphic state to consider this shape.
-A third apomorphic state, the boomerang-shape, was defined to take into account the curved shape of the principal coronoid of Macropoma lewesiensis (Forey, 1998, fig. 5.13).
+A third apomorphic state, the boomerang-shape, was defined to take into account the curved shape of the principal coronoid of *Macropoma lewesiensis* (Forey, 1998, fig. 5.13).
 Character 124 is linked with character 122."

 > - The coding of *Dianodus* is XX.

 125. Coronoid fangs: absent (0), present (1).
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 67; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 36.

 > - Character 288 in 'early gnathostome phylogeny dataset'.
+Zhu  *et al*.
+(2009, Character 94), and references therein; Zhu *et al*.
+(2013), Character 202; Giles *et al*.
+(2015), Character 94; Choo *et al*.
+(2017), Character 148; King *et al*.
+(2017), Character 345; Castiello (2018), Character 337; Zhu Y. *et al*.
+(2022), Character 292; Brazeau *et al*.
+(2023), Character 350.

 > - Clement *et al.* (in review): "Forey (1998, char.
 67)12 considered the presence of enlarged teeth lying alongside a replacement socket upon at least some of the anterior coronoids as the apomorphic condition.
 However, based on outgroup comparison with onychodontiforms, the presence would rather correspond to the plesiomorphic condition."